BKuljanin/STM32-Encoder-PWM-Driver/README.md

-# AS5600 Magnetic Encoder PWM Driver on STM32F446RE
+# AS5600 Absolute Magnetic Encoder PWM Driver on STM32F446RE

 PWM based angular position and speed measurement using the AS5600 magnetic rotary encoder on an STM32 Nucleo F446RE.
 The AS5600 is configured over I2C to output a 920 Hz PWM signal where the duty cycle represents the magnet angle.
 TIM3 captures the pulse width and period using hardware input capture, and the firmware computes angle and angular speed from those measurements.